Peterr181/engineering_thesis/README.md

 - step when registering new account (filling number of calories, water you want to drink now, steps, and set progress)
 - Browsing through platform community, inspecting each profile and user's data.
 - Display basic (for now) statistics about workouts, meals
+- Added sending messages between users and notification about new message

 Closest things to be done: